Heroin is an illegal drug that quickly leads to addiction.

-Addiction is a chronic, relapsing disease characterized by a compulsive need for drugs and using, as well as subsequent neurochemical and molecular changes in the brain.
+Addiction is a chronic, relapsing disease characterized by a compulsive need for the substance, as well as subsequent neurochemical and molecular changes in the brain.

-Alike other drug addicts, the longer they’re using, heroin addicts spend more and more time and effort to acquire and use drugs.
+Alike other drug addicts, the longer they are using, heroin addicts spend more and more time and effort to acquire and use drugs.
 After becoming addicted, user’s only preoccupation becomes finding and taking another “fix”.

 Physical addiction develops after continual use of larger doses of heroin.
-After becoming physically addicted, the body of an addict gets used to the drug and in case usage is suddenly discontinued, withdrawal symptoms (symptoms occurring as a result of discontinuation or dosage reduction of the drug) occur just couple of hours after last use.
+After becoming physically addicted, the body of an addict gets used to the drug.
+In case usage is suddenly discontinued, withdrawal symptoms (symptoms occurring as a result of discontinuation or dosage reduction of the drug) occur just a couple of hours after last use.

 Symptoms of heroin withdrawal